- Homosexuality

 Gender-affirming care in Cocos is n/a.

-LGBT employment discrimination in Cocos is unknown.
+LGBT discrimination in Cocos is illegal.

-LGBT housing discrimination in Cocos is unknown.
+LGBT housing discrimination in Cocos is sexual orientation and gender identity.

 Intersex infant surgery in Cocos is not banned.